thephpleague/csv/docs/9.0/reader/statement.md

 - its row index using an expression that starts with the `row` keyword;
 - its column index using an expression that starts with the `col` keyword;
 - its cell coordinates using an expression that starts with the `cell` keyword;

+<p class="message-warning">While this package uses 0-indexed as PHP, the RFC7111 uses 1-indexed
+to designate columns and rows which might seems inconsistent with the rest of the package.</p>

 Here are some selection example: